akranga/kube-workshop/v2/lab-03/README.md

 > There is no native Kubernetes tool, that allows log aggregation from multiple pods, however there is a lightweight open-source tool written on Go called Stern that does log aggregation.
 Mac users can install it using Brew ```brew install stern```
 Example how to tail logs: ```stern . --namespace default | grep web```

+4. Let's try to do Rolling update update now.